mantzas/blog/content/post/20151107_how_to_create_a_blog_with_hugo_and_github_pages.md

 ### 7. (Optional) Setup sub domain to point to blog

 Let's assume you have a sub domain `blog.domain.com`.
-The only thing you need to do is to setup a CNAME entry in your DNS configuration and point it to `{username}.github.io`.
+The only thing you need to do is to setup a CNAME entry in your DNS configuration and point it to `{username}.github.io`, add a file with name `CNAME` and content `blog.domain.com` to the root folder of the repository created in step 2, commit and you're done.

 ### Conclusion